rsnchzl/election-1/README.md

 <div>
   <h2>1.
 Introduction</h2>
-  This vulnerable  machine of Vulnhub presents a similar difficulty to ejptv2 certification in the  intrusion and a similar difficulty to OSCP certification in privilege escalation.
+ This vulnerable Vulnhub machine presents similar difficulty to ejptv2 certification at the intrusion stage and similar difficulty to OSCP certification at the privilege escalation stage.
+Ideal to prepare for ejptv2 and OSCP certifications.
 </div>